BlendMarketing/WebsiteChecklist/ISSUE_TEMPLATE.md

 ## Development Testing

+- [ ]  Make sure the site & admin redirect to HTTPS by default
 - [ ]  Test ALL Forms (functionality and make they have a logical layout)
 - [ ]  Check form validation
 - [ ]  Check Navigation links